-If your student is heading off to college for the first time, both you and your student are probably focused on what she needs to take with her.
-Everyone is giving her suggestions.
-She’ll see lists from the college, lists from her friends, lists from major retailers (of all of their products that she needs to purchase), lists in books and lists on-line.
+If your student is heading off to college for the first time, both you and your student are probably focused on what they need to take with them.
+Everyone is giving suggestions.
+Your student will see lists from the college, lists from friends, lists from major retailers (of all of their products that are absolutely necessary), lists in books and lists on-line.
 You’ll overspend.
-She’ll overpack.
+Your student will overpack.

 Essential #1 – A good alarm clock (or two!)

 It seems simple.
 It seems like common sense.
 One of the most important keys to academic success in college is showing up for class.
 Some professors take attendance and some professors may not care whether you come to class.
 But being in class is how students learn the material.
 It is how students learn about the professor and what he considers important.
 It is where students have the opportunity to ask questions, make appointments with the professor, chat and get to know the professor – and for him to get to know the student.
 It is where students connect with other students – perhaps finding a study partner or study group.
 Yes, a huge part of success is simply showing up.

 Make sure your student has an accurate, reliable alarm clock.
 If they have trouble getting up in the morning, get an alarm clock that sounds obnoxious, jumps off the table and runs around the room, or gets louder with each “snooze”.
 If they have a lot of trouble getting up, get two alarm clocks.
 Of course, you’ll have no control over whether your student actually uses the alarm clock, but talk about the importance of class attendance.

 Note: Buy your student a good alarm clock, talk about the importance of using it, and then step out of the picture.
 Hopefully, your student will use it.
 But if they don’t, they will need to deal with any consequences.
 Resist the urge to be your student’s alarm clock by calling in the morning.
 Part of the college experience is learning to be responsible for yourself.